Azure/azure-sdk-for-cpp/sdk/storage/azure-storage-files-shares/swagger/README.md

       $.headers["Last-Modified"]["x-ms-client-default"] = "";
       $.headers["Last-Modified"]["x-nullable"] = true;
       $.schema = {
-        "description": "Stats for the share.",
         "type": "object",
         "x-ms-sealed": false,
         "x-ms-client-name": "ShareStatistics",
         "xml": {"name": "ShareStats"},
         "properties": {
           "ShareUsageBytes": {
-            "description": "The approximate size of the data stored in bytes.
-Note that this value may not include all recently created or recently resized files.", "type": "integer",
+            "type": "integer",
             "format": "int64",
             "x-ms-client-name": "ShareUsageInBytes"